Aristolochia Gigantea : A Death Sentence for Pipevine Swallowtails

 native region US: Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Missouri, Mississippi, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia

 4. Aristolochia californica (California pipevine) – native to California.
 This climber also spreads like a ground cover.
 Recommended for USDA hardiness zones 8a-10b.)

 5. Aristolochia fimbriata (white-veined Dutchman’s pipe) – a trailing plant with pretty foliage and easy to manage in the garden.
 USDA hardiness zones 7a-9b.)

 Also a host plant for Polydamas (gold rim) swallowtails

 6. Aristolochia trilobata (Dutchman’s Pipe) – unique colorful flowers, cold hardy to zone 10a.

 Also a host plant for Polydomas (gold rim) swallowtails

-8. – Desert Pipevine (A low grower that could be an option for a hanging basket.
-Recommended for USDA hardiness zones above 9a.)
+8. Aristolochia watsonii (desert pipevine) – a low grower that could be an option for a hanging basket.
+Recommended for USDA hardiness zones above 9a.

-If you’re interested in providing host plants for a wide range of butterflies, check out this extensive host plant list from GardenWeb
+If you’re interested in providing host plants for a wide range of butterflies, check out this extensive host plant list from Houzz.

 nature note: the Polydamas swallowtail (Battus polydamas) can successfully be hosted on Aristolochia gigantea.
 Polydamas butterflies rarely go north of Texas and Florida.